carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-foscam-ip-camera-with-pi-server.md

 user=root
 </pre>

-(TCP is probably enough, maybe the UDP isn&#8217;t needed.)
+(TCP is probably enough, maybe the UDP isn't needed.)

 Then I can view the live video stream using vlc (the Pi is 10.1.1.220):

 <pre>vlc rtsp://user:pass@10.1.1.220:8088/videoMain
 </pre>

 The camera has motion detection software and can store snapshots to an FTP server.
 For this I have vsftpd on the Pi.
-The snapshot files have names like MDAlarm_20161220-195958.jpg so it&#8217;s easy to parse the year, month, day, time.
+The snapshot files have names like MDAlarm_20161220-195958.jpg so it's easy to parse the year, month, day, time.
 A small Python script archives snapshots to an archive directory, and another script makes a html index (by day) which is served up via nginx.

 For maintenance I have ssh access to the Pi from outside, with [rate limited ssh](https://www.rackaid.com/blog/how-to-block-ssh-brute-force-attacks/).